-Cooking Tips: Best used in stir fries, braises, soups, stews, or steamed.
-Can be paired cooked with soy sauce, simple spices, or broth to enhance flavor.
-All Asian greens can be chopped up, crunchy stems and all, and cooked sauteed or stir-fried.
-They are tasty with garlic, ginger, and chilies in a stir-fry, curried with coconut, or cooked in broth.
+Tsoi sim is best used in stir fries, braises, soups, stews, or steamed.
+It can be cooked with soy sauce, simple spices, or broth to enhance its flavor.
+Like other Asian greens, it can be chopped up, crunchy stems and all, and cooked, sautéed, or stir-fried.
+It is tasty with garlic, ginger, and chilies in a stir-fry, curried with coconut, or cooked in broth.
 If you'd rather not go in an Asian direction, then just pretend they're raab or spinach and make this green panini or this go-to pasta with greens and garlic.

 2 tsp. sesame oil

 1” nub of ginger, grated or microplaned

 1/2 pound Yu Choy (or other dark, leafy greens)

 1. Cut the Yu Choy greens into 2′′ chunks, and keep thick stems in a separate pile.

 2. In a large pan or wok, heat sesame oil, garlic, and ginger.
 Add rice wine vinegar and tamari.